-- agreed to the government intended policy outcome and objectives for the establishment of the IGD; and - invited Ministers to report back with detailed policy proposals on the scope, functions, powers, and form of the IGD.
+- agreed to the Government's intended policy outcome and objectives for the establishment of the IGD (e.g. that the IGD be consistent with similar oversight mechanisms in the national security and intelligence system); and - invited Ministers to report back with detailed policy proposals on the scope, functions, powers, and form of the IGD.